earthtojake/once-cli/README.md

-# once
+# Once
-No-nonsense scripting to support your projects.
-Scripts are configured with [babel-node](https://babeljs.io/docs/en/babel-node) and [yargs](http://yargs.js.org/) out of the box so that you can start scripting in minutes.
+A simple, fast scripting CLI for your projects.
+The CLI uses [babel-node](https://babeljs.io/docs/en/babel-node) and [yargs](http://yargs.js.org/) out of the box.

 ## Setup